maciej-MKan/Pycamp-Black-Jack/README.md

 The program allows you to play a game between a player and a dealer according to standard rules.

 ## Technologies
-Program został stworzony w Pythonie 3.8 z wykorzystaniem bibliotek random oraz dataclass.
+The program was created in Python 3.8 using the random and dataclass libraries.

 ## Setup
 To run the project, enter: